 Speaking: Pronunciation B1 - Lesson 2: Intonation Patterns for Expressing Emotions (Surprise, Interest)

-Speaking: Pronunciation B1 - Lesson 2
+Speaking: Pronunciation B1

 Intonation Patterns for Expressing Emotions

-By the end of this lesson, you will be able to recognize and produce different intonation patterns to express surprise and interest in a conversation.
+What you will learn: By the end of this lesson, you will be able to recognize and produce different intonation patterns to express surprise and interest in a conversation.

-Saying More Than Words
+Saying More Than Words 🎭

-Phrase Flat Intonation (Sounds bored) Emotional Intonation (Sounds engaged)
+😐 Flat Intonation (Sounds bored)

-"Wow."
-A flat, low-energy "wow" sounds sarcastic or like you don't care.
-A "Wow!" that starts with a high pitch2 and falls quickly sounds genuinely impressed.
+A "Wow!" that starts with a high pitch and falls quickly sounds genuinely impressed.

-1. To Show Interest (Rising Tone ↗)
+1. To Show Interest

 To encourage someone to keep talking, use a rising intonation.
 This shows you want to hear more.

 • A: I bought a new moto.
-B: Oh, really? ↗
+B: Oh, really?

 • A: My brother is visiting me this weekend.
-B: He is? ↗ That's nice!
+B: He is?
+That's nice!

-2. To Show Surprise (High-Fall Tone ↘)
+2. To Show Surprise

 For big, unexpected news, start your voice high and let it fall quickly.
 This shows strong emotion.

 • A: I won a free trip to Japan!
-B: Wow! ↘ That's amazing!
+B: Wow!
+That's amazing!

 • A: They cancelled the concert.
-B: Oh, no! ↘ You're kidding!
+B: Oh, no!
+You're kidding!

-3. To Show Doubt5 or Disbelief (Fall-Rise Tone ↘︎↗)
+3. To Show Doubt or Disbelief ↘︎↗

 If you're not sure you believe someone, your voice can fall and then rise a little at the end.
-This asks "Are you sure that's true?"

 • A: I can speak five languages.
-B: Really? ↘︎↗
+B: Really?↘︎↗

-lightbulb Reacting in a Conversation
+💡 Reacting in a Conversation

-sports_esports Practice Your Intonation
+Practice Your Intonation 🎯

 Activity 1: What's the Feeling?

-3. "Really?" -> (Surprise - said with a high fall)
+3. "Really!" → (Emotion: Surprise - with a high fall)

 Activity 2: Say it with Feeling!